serviceplanet/shim-builder/readme.md

 This guide assumes:

 * You use an RedHat based Linux distribution like RHEL, CentOS or Fedora.
-This guide was written and tested with a fully updated CentOS 7.5 installation.
 * You have the Service Planet shim build system [GIT repository]( https://github.com/serviceplanet/shim-builder) cloned at a location of your convienence.
 We will reference this location as `$PROJECT_HOME` in this guide.
 It is advisable to configure `PROJECT_HOME` as an environmental variable in your shell.
 * You have imported and verified trust of the following identities / PGP keys:
  * **0xeed266b70f4fef10** Peter Jones (RedHat)